stratum-mining/stratum/utils/buffer/README.md

 than the hashmap pool and 1.8 times slower than max efficiency.

 ### Fuzzy tests
+Install cargo fuzz with `cargo install cargo-fuzz`

+Then do `cd ./fuzz`

 Run them with `cargo fuzz run slower -- -rss_limit_mb=5000000000` and `cargo fuzz run faster -- -rss_limit_mb=5000000000`